InstaWP/ssh-migration/README.md

 ```bash
 curl -sSL https://github.com/InstaWP/ssh-migration/releases/download/latest/source.phar -o source.phar && php source.phar
 ```

+_Note: If the size of the source files are large, it is advisable to use screen or tmux to run the command in the background._

 It will upload your entire website to the InstaWP cloud storage and output the backup_id.